Many of us are now forced to work from home and often away from ergonomically designed offices and workstations.

 - Remember, to be productive and effective your back and posture-care needs to be a priority.

-3. Position the monitor and keyboard correctly.
+3. Position the monitor and keyboard correctly in your computer set-up.

 - The monitor should be directly in front of you at about an arm’s length away.
 The top of the screen should be at eye level so that your eyes are looking down about 30°.